knoxjeffrey/knoxjeffrey.github.io/_posts/2015-03-17-course-three-week-five-sidekiq-background-email-job.markdown

     end if Rails.env.production?
     mount Sidekiq::Web => '/sidekiq'

 within your routes.
 Note that I've used the [Figaro Gem](https://github.com/laserlemon/figaro) to store my ENV values.
+Therefore after I upload to Heroku I need to run the command ```figaro heroku:set -e production``` in order to set these values in my production environment.

 In addition, I need to add the following to my Gemfile: